On the symplectic type of isomorphims of the p-torsion of elliptic curves: Our approach to the problem of determining the symplectic type

 \section{Our approach to the problem of determining the symplectic type}

-Our main goal is to give an exhaustive solution to the problem of determining the symplectic type of $(E,E',p)$ by local methods away from $p$.
+We aim to give an exhaustive solution to the problem of determining the symplectic type of triples $(E,E',p)$ by local methods away from $p$.
 In this section we will explain our approach, summarize what is already in the literature and what are the novelties of this work.